+If file/fork=EXEC, starts up a lower exec,

+otherwise runs <SUBSYS>system, e.g.

+subsys[SNDMSG], subsys[TECO] etc. subsys[] is same

+as subsys[EXEC].
+Control-C always returns control

+to next higher exec.
+Note that more than one

+INTERLISP can be stacked, but there is no

+backtrace to help you figure out where you are.

-If file/fork=EXEC, starts up a lower exec, otherwise runs <SUBSYS>system, e.g. subsys[SNDMSG],subsys[TECO] etc. susbys[] is same as subsys[EXEC].
-Control-C always returns control incomfile and outcomfile provide a way of specifying files for input and output. incomfile can also be a string, in which case a temporary file is evaluated, and the string printed on it.
+incomfile and outcomfile provide a way of specifying files for input and output. incomfile can also be a string, in which case a temporary file is created, and the string printed on it.